What can EI Enable help with?

-We are also sometimes able to provide small grants or other help for members (or their dependents) if they are experiencing demonstrable hardship, where this will help to improve their well-being and quality of life.
+The EI Benevolent Fund was set up in 1969 and is sometimes able to provide financial or other support for members (or their dependents) if they are experiencing demonstrable hardship, where this will help to improve their well-being and quality of life.

 We may ask you to provide more information, for example details of your financial situation, so that we can establish whether and how we are able to help you, but you can use our simple form to tell us about your situation and make an initial enquiry.